ui5-community/wdi5/docs/fe-testlib.md

 ### Combination of the test functions of the library with own test functions

+In case you need additional test functions to cover your custom coding you can easily combine the test library with your own test functions.
+You just need to write the test library functions within the `FioriElementsFacade` and your test functions outside.

 ```javascript
 it("I open custom dialog by clicking on a custom action", async () => {
     await FioriElementsFacade.execute((Given, When, Then) => {